• About

 5. Refrigerate it until you use it.

-6. Drizzling olive oil enhances its taste and flavour.
+6. Drizzling olive oil enhances its taste and flavor.
 So, please do not skip this step.

 ……Before you go ……………